-I’ve really loved the Google Earth/Maps technology ever since it’s been first rolled out by the Silicon Valley giant many years back.
+I’ve really loved the Google Earth/Maps technology ever since it’s first rolled out of Silicon Valley giant many years back.
 The prospect of having my own digital satellite right on my notebook’s display has been simply mind blowing, keeping me constantly fascinated by how easy it is for me to reach far away places.
 Thanks to Google Earth I can now physically see where I need to go, what routes to take or even my cousin’s car in front of her flat in The Village.
-The possibilities are incredibly wide, as well as the privacy issues, but that’s another story.
+The possibilities are incredibly wide, as well as the privacy issues…but that’s a story for another time.

-However, along the years Google Earth hasn’t just been a source of geographical information, but also a valuable tool in spotting remote places and making surprising findings.
-It helped find a forest packed with undiscovered species, early-mammal fossils or even a huge cannabis plantation (sure beats finding crop circles).
+Along the years Google Earth hasn’t just been a source of geographical information, but also a valuable tool in spotting remote places and making surprising findings.
+It helped find a forest packed with undiscovered species, early-mammal fossils or even a huge cannabis plantation (sure beats finding crop circles), and many, many more.
 Bellow, I’ve listed a few truly amazing sights captured with Google Earth, that are either fun, odd or simply mind blowing captured by people with waaay to much time on their hands.